Schoolforbasics/runbooks/AnacondaRepository.rst

 Mirror the Anaconda Enterprise Notebooks Channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:Note: If AEN is not setup and no packages from wakari channel are needed
-       then this is an **optional** mirror.
-If you have an Anaconda Enterprise
-       Notebooks server which will be using this Repo Server, then this channel
-       must be mirrored.
+.. note:: If AEN is not setup and no packages from wakari channel are needed then this is an **optional** mirror.
+If you have an Anaconda Enterprise Notebooks server which will be using this Repo Server, then this channel must be mirrored.

 If the local Anaconda Repo will be used by Anaconda Enterprise Notebooks
 the recommended method is to mirror using the “wakari” user account.